-minimum melting point of the solid solution occurs at about the 50/50 mole% mixture.
-Only one phase is apparent on cooling of the $(U,Zr)O_2$ mixture.
-If this material has been molten, it will generally show structures such as large pores and irregular or nonexistent grain structure, usually associated with molten material.
+The $2rO_2$ and UO_2 also can form a solid solution by diffusion at temperatures up to 2800 K and by mixing of molten oxides at higher temperatures.
+Figure 20 shows the $2rO_2-UO_2$ binary phase diagram.
+The minimum melting point of the solid solution occurs at about the 50/50 mole% mixture.
+Only one phase is apparent on cooling of the (U,Zr)O2 mixture.
+If this material has been molten, it will generally show structures such as large pores and irregular or nonexistent grain structure.

-The amount of interaction with other materials is another indication of whether the post-transient $(U, Zr)O_2$ solid solution is a metallic melt.
-If the metallic melt contacted a ceramic material $(UO_2 \text{ or } ZrO_2)$, dissolution of the ceramic should have occurred.
-A ceramic melt contacting a ceramic solid will show very little interaction.
+The amount of interaction with other materials is another indication of whether the post-transient $(U,Zr)O_2$ solid solution was originally a metallic melt.
+If the metallic melt contacts a ceramic material $(UO_2 \text{ or} ZrO_2)$, dissolution of the ceramic by reduction should occur.
+A ceramic melt contacting a ceramic solid will show very little interaction, although mixing can occur if the solid melts due to conducted heat.

 3.2.2.4 Melting Temperature of Other Reactor Materials.
-Although the UQ fuel and zircaloy cladding comprise the major portion of the reactor core, the other reactor materials could play an important roll in fuel behavior.
-This is because the other reactor components have lower melting temperatures than the UQ fuel and many of these components can form eutectics with the fuel rod materials, thus, lowering fuel melting temperatures and changing physical properties.
+Although the UO_2 fuel and zircaloy cladding comprise the major portion of the reactor core, the other reactor materials could play an important roll in fuel behavior.
+This is because the other reactor components have lower melting temperatures than the UO_2 fuel and many of these components can form eutectics with the fuel rod materials, thus, lowering fuel melting temperatures and changing physical properties.
 Table 8 presents the core material compositions along with the melting temperatures of the major constituents.
 The presence of prior molten control rod and structural materials in a particle would indicate peak temperatures of at least the melting point of that material.
 Unfortunately, phase diagrams do not exist for all possible combinations of the various reactor materials, and the effect of adding trace amounts of alloying elements on melting temperatures is not always quantified.